 Control, access and prohibition motives are essential within any organization.
-Even if it’s community of software-users, whose actions are controlled and guided by software provider.
+Even if it’s a community of software-users, whose actions are controlled and guided by a software provider.
 It’s important to control and monitor this nicely, without causing irritation or anxiety of the users.

 “You do not have permissions to view this page”